wangjingke/wangjingke.github.io/_posts/2016-09-23-Multiple-ways-to-schedule-repeated-tasks-in-android.md

 ```

 Overall, the results from this approach are kind of acceptable.
 There is still variation in the intervals, but it is usually within seconds; the battery consumption is reasonable and it can be further reduced with longer intervals.
 A couple things worth noting about this method.
 The `BroadcastReceiver` would have to be static if I want to include it in the `Service` as an inner class, but it would not be able to access variables created in the outer class, so it has to be separate from the `Service`.
 Then, I have to make a variable from the `Service` as static so that the `BroadcastReceiver` can access it, but this is a bad programming practice.

+In terms of the new doze mode introduced since Android 6.0, the best option is to put the app in the whitelist for battery optimization exemption.
+There is a `setAndAllowWhileidle()` method under `AlarmManager`, but android will not dispatch these alarms more than about every minute or every 15 minutes in low-power idle mode, so it is not a suitable choice for an app like mine that needs constant wake up as often as every 5-10 seconds.